-Posterior inference for STAR linear model
+Posterior and predictive inference for STAR linear model

 Usage